hydrusnetwork/hydrus/docs/advanced_multiple_local_file_services.md

 The main way to add and move files around is the thumbnail/media viewer right-click menu.

 You can make shortcuts for the add/move operations too.
-Check _file->shortcuts_ and then the 'media actions' set.
+Check _file->options->shortcuts_ and then the 'media actions' set.

 ![](images/mlfs_shortcut.png)